 Let’s go through some most common challenges of software development outsourcing with someone who’s seen it all – Dawid Krala, Head of Development at The Software House.

 Communication breakdown results in… breakdowns.
 So mind your communication channels

 Dawid Krala: “I can’t stress this enough – transparent communication is the key.
-The foundation of successful software outsourcing projects is a partnership approach during the entire process – from planning stages to the final implementation.
+The foundation of successful software outsourcing projects is a partnership approach during the entire process – from the planning stages to the final implementation.
 The critical element is honesty and open communication”.

 Explaining business needs in the most minor details is absolutely crucial to the project.
-Withholding information won’t hurt any software development company but you and your software project alone.
+Withholding information won’t hurt any software development companies but you and your software project alone.
 Every piece of data is important and can completely change the course of the development process, even if you think it’s nothing really.

-You can’t work on anything if you don’t know full details.
+You can’t work on anything if you don’t know the full details.
 Software development services are no exception here.
 The reason you hire software engineers and their project managers is that they know more than you.
 They don’t tell you how to run your business because you know that best.
 But when it comes to developing software – it’s their know-how that you benefit from.

 That’s why it’s your responsibility alone to provide the software team with crystal clear information on WHAT are your goals straight away.
 They will know HOW to get there.